cran/ctrdata/README.md

   con = db
 )

-# Transform all fields into long name - value format
+# Transform all fields into long name - value format:
 result <- dfTrials2Long(df = result)
-# Total 6386 rows, 12 unique names of variables
+# Total 9472 rows, 12 unique names of variables

-# [1.] get counts of subjects for all arms into data frame
+# [1.]
+Get counts of subjects for all arms into data frame
 # This count is in the group where either its title or its
-# description starts with "Total"
+# description starts with "Total":
 nsubj <- dfName2Value(
   df = result,
   valuename = "clinical_results.baseline.analyzed_list.analyzed.count_list.count.value",